Light LDAP implementation

 Support: Discussions

-Package repository: Arch user repository
+Package repository: Arch User Repository

-Available packages: lldap Builds the latest stable version.
+lldap @Zepmann Builds the latest stable version.

-This package is recommended if you want to run lldap on a system with limited resources.
+This package is recommended if you want to run LLDAP on a system with limited resources.

 lldap-git Builds the latest main branch code.

-LLDPA configuration file: /etc/lldap.toml
+LLDAP configuration file: /etc/lldap.toml

 Debian